International Handball Federation

 The International Handball Federation (IHF) is the administrative and controlling body for handball and beach handball.
 IHF is responsible for the organisation of handball's major international tournaments, notably the IHF World Men's Handball Championship, which commenced in 1938, and the IHF World Women's Handball Championship, which commenced in 1957.

 IHF was founded in 1946 to oversee international competitions.
 Headquartered in Basel, its membership now comprises 209 national federations.
 Each member country must each also be a member of one of the six regional confederations: Africa, Asia, Europe, North America and Caribbean, Oceania, and South and Central America.
 Hassan Moustafa from Egypt has been President of the IHF since 26 November 2000.

 History

-The precursor to IHF, the International Amateur Handball Federation (IAHF) was founded in Amsterdam during the 1928 Olympic Games.
+The precursor to IHF, the International Amateur Handball Federation (IAHF) was founded in Amsterdam during the 1928 Olympic Games, but was dissolved after WWII.

-The IHF was founded on 12 July 1946, in Palace Hotel in Copenhagen (Denmark) by representatives of eight national federations.
-The founding members were Denmark, Finland, France, Norway, Netherlands, Poland, Sweden, and Switzerland.
-The first president of IHF was Gösta Björk from Sweden.
+From 10-13 July 1946, the IHF Founding Congress was held at Palace Hotel in Copenhagen, Denmark.
+It was attended by 35 representatives of eight national federations, following a joint proposal and invitation from Denmark and Sweden, with the founding members being these two countries along with six others; Finland, France, Norway, Netherlands, Poland, and Switzerland.

+On 12 July 1946 the IHF was officially certified at the IHF Founding Congress, with the first president of IHF being Gösta Björk from Sweden.
 Björk was replaced in 1950 by Hans Baumann from Switzerland.
 In 1954, the first IHF Men's World Championship, was conducted under the aegis of the IHF, in Sweden with the participation of six national teams.
 In 1957, the first IHF World Women's Handball Championship was held in SFR Yugoslavia with the participation of nine national teams.
 Handball was included in the Olympic Games for the first time under the auspices of IHF in Munich 1972 (men's tournament) and Montreal 1976 (women's tournament).